twocanoes/psso-sdk-go/Readme.md

 ## func VerifyJWTAndReturnKeyRequestClaims(requestPSSOV2JWT string, deviceSigningPublicKey any) (*KeyRequestBody, error)

-###Purpose: When a token is posted to the token endpoint and it is version 2 of the PSSO Api, the request JWT signature is checked and the claims are returned.
+### Purpose: When a token is posted to the token endpoint and it is version 2 of the PSSO Api, the request JWT signature is checked and the claims are returned.
 In version 2 of the PSSO protocol, the request can either be for provision Filevault / keychain unlock (with a smart card certificate and private key), or a authentication operation to unlock Filevault or keychain.
 This function returns the claims to determine which operation is requested.

 ### Input:

 #### requestPSSOV2JWT: String.
 Token sent to the token endpoint as a string.
-Example:
 #### deviceSigningPublicKey: any.
 The public key portion of the device signing key during device provisioning.
 Uploaded by the device.
 Example:
 	-----BEGIN PUBLIC KEY-----
 	FkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAELOFf3yRXGWbDaS339MS2ehFfkC7x